InsanesTheName/synapsed/README.md

 synapsed is a simple daemon written for Bash which invokes ews2case on a specified interval.

+This guide assumes you have [Synapse](https://github.com/TheHive-Project/Synapse/) installed and configured as a systemd service.

+synapsed.service binds to synapse.service.

 ## Installation
-Note: this guide assumes you have [Synapse](https://github.com/TheHive-Project/Synapse/) installed and configured as a systemd service. synapsed.service requires and binds to synapse.service.

 Download synapsed and claim ownership:
 ```
 sudo git clone https://github.com/InsanesTheName/synapsed /opt/synapsed